isc-projects/bind9/doc/arm/reference.rst

 ``send-cookie``
    If ``yes``, then a COOKIE EDNS option is sent along with the query.
-   If the resolver has previously talked to the server, the COOKIE returned in the previous transaction is sent.
+   If the resolver has previously communicated with the server, the COOKIE returned in the previous transaction is sent.
 This is used by the server to determine whether the resolver has talked to it before.
 A resolver sending the correct COOKIE is assumed not to be an off-path